danielsoutar/turing/README.md

 * You can use both flags together, and in any order.

- - e.g: java runtm palindrome.txt input.txt -I -P# turing
+ - e.g: java runtm palindrome.txt input.txt -I -P